 What Happens When You Invoke Your Right To Silence?

 As soon as you invoke your right to remain silent, all police questioning must stop.
 Your right is not specific to the person questioning you, so law enforcement cannot simply switch interrogators and continue questioning.
 If the police continue questioning after you've clearly invoked your right to remain silent, then this would be a violation of your Miranda rights and any subsequent statements you make may not be used against you in court.

 The right to remain silent is central to the U.S. criminal justice system, since it allows suspects to secure legal counsel first and also minimizes damaging statements made under duress or fear.
-Learn more about your so-called Miranda rights by having a criminal defense attorney evaluate your case for free.
+Learn more about your right to remain silent by speaking with a skilled criminal defense attorney in your area.